16 to 18 education: free meals for academic year 2016 to 2017

 Eligibility for free meals

-To be eligible for a free meal, students must be enrolled in further education provision funded via Education Funding Agency at:
+To be eligible for a free meal, students must be enrolled in further education provision funded via EFA at:

 - general further education colleges, including specialist colleges